eye4357/x_make_github_visitor_x/README.md

 > "I send this visitor ahead of every batch.
 If a repo can't meet the standard, it doesn't touch my table."

 ## Manifesto
 x_make_github_visitor_x is the compliance auditor for every repository under my watch.
-It sequences Ruff, Black, MyPy, and Pyright with caching, reports failures as JSON dossiers, and keeps the Road to 0.20.2 initiative brutally honest.
+It sequences Ruff, Black, MyPy, and Pyright with caching, reports failures as JSON dossiers, and keeps the Road to 0.20.3 initiative brutally honest.

-## 0.20.2 Command Sequence
+## 0.20.3 Command Sequence
-Version 0.20.2 locks in the tighter JSON serialization and reporting discipline I expect from the control room.
-This briefing is calibrated to the Road to 0.20.2 dossier—follow it and every inspection stays actionable, drift from it and you answer for the fallout.
+Version 0.20.3 injects per-file diagnostics into every telemetry payload.
+The visitor now emits `files_checked`, `failed_files`, and granular failure lines so the control room pinpoints contamination instantly.
+Follow this briefing and every inspection stays actionable; drift and you feel the fallout.

 ## Ingredients
 - Python 3.11+